wxllxngton/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x - adds execute permission to the owner of the file chmod g+x - adds execute permission to the group owner of the file chmod o+r - adds read permission to other users
+chmod u+x - adds execute permission to the owner of the file chmod g+x - adds execute permission to the group owner of the file chmod o+r - adds read permission to other users mode=$(stat -c %a olleh) - The stat command is used to get the mode of the file olleh.
+The %a option is used to print the mode in octal notation.
+The mode is then stored in the mode variable. chmod "$mode" hello - command is used to set the mode of the file hello to the same mode as the file olleh, using the value stored in the mode variable.